 To receive full credit, on-line homework assignments must be completed by 11:59 pm on the date indicated on the list of assignments in Connect.
 Homework assignments can be attempted multiple times, with the attempt that has earned the largest number of points being used in the calculation of the final homework average.
+Combinations of assignments can be used if the student emails me to let me know that an assignment has been completed in multiple submissions.
 Late homework will be accepted at a loss of 2% credit per day.
+Late points are automatically deducted; requests for extensions are not required.